KellerWheat/Calculatormon-CE/README.md

 Controls: 2nd is A, clear is B, enter opens the menu.
 In the menu, enter will move a pokemon or a move to the top.

-Put every .8xv or .8xp file on your calculator to play.
+Put every file in the downlaod folder on your calculator to play.
 It requires the Ti-84 plus CE C libraries to run (they are in the download folder).
+Make sure nothing important is on the calculator; the game is still under development so it might crash.
 The game needs a lot of RAM to run (I have not calculated the exact value), so make sure you archive as many other programs as possible.
+Tell me if you have any suggestions or notice any bugs.

 The tools folder includes some python scripts I made to help generate game data (move list, maps, and pokemon stats)